-Someone who receives high scores on a neuroticism test should be mindful of this, and aware of the higher probability of developing mood disorders or personality disorders if their mental health is not managed properly.
+Someone who receives high scores on a test for neuroticism should be mindful of this, and aware of the higher probability of developing mood disorders or personality disorders if their mental health is not managed properly.
 Not every neurotic person will develop mental or personality disorders, but when someone is emotionally unstable, it makes sense that they're more likely to develop a personality disorder.
 In short, neurotic behavior should be taken seriously.
 It's not always indicative of a broader issue, but it can be an indicator that help is needed.

 There are plenty of Big Five personality tests online to give you an overview of your personality.
 Here's one free test you can try, and here's a second free option.
 Longer tests will be more detailed, but they'll also take more time.
 A shorter test is good for a quick glance, but results won't be as thorough.

 The Big Five

 Even though we're focusing on neuroticism, we can't discuss it thoroughly without discussing the other four personality traits.
 In theory, the Big Five are the five primary personality traits that define an individual.
 These exist on a spectrum, so everyone will have different amounts of each.
 That's part of what makes the world so interesting!

 The concept of the Big Five was based on several researchers who studied personality.
 The initial model was created around the late 1950s, but it wasn't fully developed until about forty years later.
 If you're curious to learn more about your personality traits, you might consider taking a personality test.

 When you know more about yourself, you can use this information in all sorts of interesting ways.
 Some people even use these traits to determine what kind of job would suit them best, or how to best respond to challenges and adversity in their lives.
 For now, you'll find more information about the Big Five below.